defridge/Portfolio-2-TDEE-calculator/README.md

 ![More Info Button Example](docs/readme_images/infobutton_example.png)

 - Hows This Calculated Buttons
-  - There are 2 hows this calculated buttons on the page in different sections which when clicked will display a new box containing more infomation about how the calculations that are running in the backfround are executed.
+  - There are 2 hows this calculated buttons on the page in different sections which when clicked will display a new box containing more information about how the calculations that are running in the background are executed.

 ![Hows This Calculated Buttons](docs/readme_images/calculated.png)